Weissblick - Fotolia

-They also noted that while the list of targeted companies included several Asian companies, there were none from China and the time zone in the PHP scripts feeding the database were set to the People’s Republic of China (PRC).
+They also noted that while the list of targeted companies included several Asian companies, there were none from China and the time in the PHP scripts feeding the database were set to the People’s Republic China (PRC).

 Read more about supply chain security

-- Data breach at retailer again highlights the importance of data protection and ensuring cyber security standards across an organisation’s entire supply chain, say security commentators.
+- Data breach at retailer again highlights the importance data protection and ensuring cyber security standards across an organisation’s entire supply chain, say security commentators.

-- Business is increasingly recognising the importance of information security, but security within supply chains is still widely overlooked.
+- Business is increasingly recognising the importance information security, but security within supply chains is still widely overlooked.